 In 1258, it was destroyed by fire, then later rebuilt in the Gothic style, with further work undertaken during the Baroque period.

-Strahov Monastery, and its surrounding area, has a serene, meditative quality, however its library is its most important feature, which comprises one of the oldest monastic collections in the country.
+Strahov Monastery and the area surrounding it has a serene, meditative quality.
+However its library is its most important feature, which comprises one of the oldest monastic collections in the country.

 The library is located in the theological and philosophical halls, and is over 800 years old.
 Despite ransacking by invading armies, it still holds 16,000 books.